 On TV shows and in movies, I think it increases the tension.

 (Does anyone else wonder if the producers provide a room with sofas and food?
 Or, in derelict sites with no electricity and running water, do they have a discreetly concealed porta-potty for the team’s use?)

 Some Ghost Adventures locations look dangerous.
 That has nothing to do with ghosts.

 During filming at those locations, I’d lock the doors, too — to keep vagrants and drug dealers out.

 Making that part of the story line — as if they’re trapped inside the site, overnight — is an added bonus.

 But, in general, you’ll never see ghost hunters lock themselves inside a haunted site.
-There is no logical reason for it.

 If you’re in a dangerous area, or have real concerns about a stranger entering a derelict site while you’re there, invest in some inexpensive bells.
 They’re often sold as “jingle bells.”

 You can string them on a ribbon, and place them on doorknobs or — with a pushpin — position them to make noise if a door is opened.
 (You can also buy pre-made versions, sold as “potty bells” to housetrain dogs.)

 Otherwise, when ghost hunters lock themselves inside a haunted site, it’s because the doors would normally be locked at that hour.
 I can’t think of any other reason to do so.